 So, I responded to his questions with some follow-up questions of my own.

-- Do each of your campaigns connect directly to a specific business outcome?
+- Do each of your campaigns connect directly to a specific ?

 - Do you have a specified performance target for each campaign related to the corresponding outcome?